valrek-sol/analog-perceptron-gf180mcu/README.md

 # Programmable Analog Perceptron

-(this repo is in WIP state - Layout information needs to be added in readmes..)
+(this repo is in WIP state - (more) information needs to be added in internal readmes..)
+(however, the code, the work, the files which matter are all done.)
 ## Goal

 This project is made by utilizing GF180mcu PDK, for the 2026 SSCS PICO Chipathon.
 Objective primarily is to learn, and tapeout if possible.